MunWolf/thronefall_multiplayer/README.md

 # Thronefall Multiplayer

+## ARCHIVE NOTICE
+This repository is currently archived due to having no time to maintain it on my end.
+I invite anyone to fork it, release their own version and do whatever they want with it as long as they give credit.
+There are currently no plans on my end to come back to this but that may change.

+## Information
 This is the development repository for the WIP Thronefall Multiplayer mod.
 It uses BepInEx to inject code into the game.